-Student on track to graduate with A-G College or Career & Technical education requirements The student is in good standing with the school (Good attendance, behavior, and grades).
-The Authorized Absence form is signed by the parent or guardian and returned to the counselor.
-Authorized Absence may be revoked if a student is not on track to graduate, becomes truant, demonstrates non-compliant behavior, or does not exit after their last scheduled period.

-• Students with 1st period authorized absence who arrive early will not be permitted on campus until 2nd period.
+- Student on track to graduate with A-G College or Career & Technical education requirements - The student is in good standing with the school (Good attendance, behavior, and grades). - The Authorized Absence form is signed by the parent or guardian and returned to the counselor. - Authorized Absence may be revoked if a student is not on track to graduate, becomes truant, demonstrates non-compliant behavior, or does not exit after their last scheduled period. - Students with 1st period authorized absence who arrive early are required to report to the Student Viking Center.
 Students with 4th period must exit campus regardless of extracurricular activities.